 This is the real deal; flavour in your cooking and sprinkled on your food that is without equal.
-You will never really know just how good it is until you do it yourself; it is not rocket science.
+You will never really know just how good it is until you do it yourself; it is not rocket-science.

-How to dry peppers when you have a glut in the garden.
-This is the whole process from beginning to end.
+This is about how to dry peppers when you have a glut in the garden; it is the whole process from beginning to end.

-Then slice them into slithers so they can dry more quickly and pop them into the drier.
-We purchased el-cheapo and it draws only 250W; next time I will look for a machine with a bit more oomph.
+Then cut them into slithers so they can dry more quickly and pop them into the drier.
+We purchased an inexpensive model and it draws only 250W; next time I will look for a machine with a bit more oomph.
 It takes about twenty-hours.

 They must be completely dry and flake in your fingers or they will go mildewy; this is important.

-If your are a greenie as I am then you will be aware that you are using a lot of energy to dry your peppers.
-250W x 20 hours = 5kWh.
-Using prepaid electricity in South Africa that would cost nearly R10, half a US dollar, but we get our power from the sun.
+If your are a greenie as I am then you will be aware that you are using a lot of energy to dry your peppers; 250W x 20 hours = 5kWh.
+Using prepaid electricity in South Africa that would cost nearly R10, half a US-dollar, but we get our power from the sun.

-It really is incredible; that sun charges the battery in our E-car, drives the dishwasher and oven and even powers my machine tools.
+It really is incredible; that sun charges the battery in our E-car, drives the dishwasher and oven, and even powers my machine tools.